Non-calibrated framed processes, derived equivalence and Homological Mirror Symmetry

 \subsection{Small $\Q$-factorial resolutions of a complete toric variety}

-Let $X$ be a complete toric variety and $V$ a fan matrix of $X$.
+Consider a complete toric variety $X$ with a corresponding fan matrix $V$.
 We will denote by \begin{itemize} \item $\SF(V)$ the set of simplicial fans $\Si$ admitting as 1-skeleton $\Si(1)$ the set of rays generated by all the columns of $V$, that is,

-\item $\PSF(V)$ the subset of $\SF(V)$ giving rise to a \emph{projective} $\Q$-factorial toric variety. \end{itemize} Since every $\Si\in\SF(V)$ is a refinement of the fan of $X$ obtained without adding any further ray, calling $\widehat{X}(\Si)$ the $\Q$-factorial, complete, toric variety defined by $\Si$, there is an induced birational morphism
+\item $\PSF(V)$ the subset of $\SF(V)$ giving rise to a \emph{projective} $\Q$-factorial toric variety. \end{itemize} Since $X$ is complete, by a suitable simplicial subdivision of its maximal cones one obtains a fan $\Si\in\SF(V)$ giving a refinement of the fan of $X$ obtained without adding any further ray.
+Calling $\widehat{X}(\Si)$ the $\Q$-factorial, complete, toric variety defined by $\Si$, there is an induced birational morphism

 which is a \emph{small}, partial, resolution of singularities of $X$.